 The Rhetoric of American World War I Propaganda Posters unit sequence uses primary sources to introduce students to the basics of rhetorical and visual analysis, multimodal composition, and scholarly research and writing.
 The unit begins with students exploring “North Carolinians and the Great War,” the library’s digital collection of World War I posters.
 In the first feeder assignment, students complete a visual analysis worksheet and analyze the rhetoric and imagery of two posters from the collection.
+Students can also watch "Analyzing World War I Posters," a short video introduction to visual analysis and the history of World War I posters.
 In the second feeder assignment, students expand their rhetorical analysis by conducting additional secondary source research about one of the posters.
 Finally, in the unit project, students write an analysis of their poster and share their findings with the class in a five-minute conference presentation.

 |Conference presentation (oral-visual).||To analyze WWI posters in order to explain how war propaganda works.||Other academics who are attending the WWI conference.||Rhetorician who studies visual propaganda.||You’ve been selected to present your work on WWI propaganda posters at the Cultural Legacies of World War I conference.|